Some links to other archaeological resources you may be interested in.

 Council for British Archaeology

 Current Archaeology, an independent magazine reporting on the latest in British archaeology.

 Oundle Museum is an Aladdin's cave that delights and entertains.
 It has many exhibits from the Roman, Saxon and Medieval periods on permanent display and an exhibition room which changes each year so there is always something new to see.

-Peterborough Museum, has notable collections from the prehistoric settlements at Fengate, Nene Valley Ware from the local Roman pottery industries, town and fortress and fine grave goods from Anglo-Saxon burials.
+Peterborough Museum, is run by Vivacity,a charitable organisation, and has notable collections from the prehistoric settlements at Fengate, Nene Valley Ware from the local Roman pottery industries, town and fortress and fine grave goods from Anglo-Saxon burials.